-This is what brought her to Miami Children’s Hospital.
+This is what brought her to Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 A student at Florida International University, Luba is majoring

-and visiting babies in the NICU is very rewarding, and Luba looks forward to spending her time weekly at MCH.
+and visiting babies in the NICU is very rewarding, and Luba looks forward to spending her time weekly at NCH.

 Although Carolina Troche has only been a volunteer since June of this year, she is already very comfortable and committed to the Neonatal Intensive Care Unit (NICU).
 Carolina attends Florida International University and is focusing on a career path as a neonatologist.
 Volunteering in the NICU is like a dream come true for her.
 “It is a wonderful learning experience and the nurses are so helpful and willing to explain everything to me,” comments Carolina.
 The first time Carolina ever fed a tiny baby she was left with a sense of awe, which only reinforced her desire to be a doctor.
 This past summer Carolina was coming in at least twice a week to visit and help the babies.

 In addition to volunteering in the NICU, when several departments needed extra help, Carolina was more than willing to help.
 We can always count on her, and look forward to seeing her every week.
 We admire Carolina’s enthusiasm and excitement when she is at NCH and we hope to have her volunteer with us until she goes away to medical school.
 We are very grateful she is participating in our volunteer program!